Lymphedema – What Is It and How Does Compression Clothing Help?

 The stretch material used to make compression socks compresses and massages the leg to enhance the natural movement of lymphatic fluid.
 The compression also reduces the diameter of the lymphatic vessels in your leg.
 The socks exert more pressure towards the foot and lesser towards the knee, thus drawing the fluid away from the foot and preventing pooling.

-Benefits of Compression Socks With Lymphedema:
+What are the Benefits of Compression Socks With Lymphedema:

 Helps to Prevent Fluid Build Up